The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Existence and termination of the relative MMP with scaling

 \section{Existence and termination of the relative MMP with scaling}

 In this section, following \cite{CL13}, we prove the termination of MMP under suitable assumptions.

 \begin{definition}[cf.\ {\cite[Definition 6.1]{CL13}}] Let $\pi\colon X \to Z$ be a projective surjective morphism of integral quasi-excellent Noetherian algebraic spaces of equal characteristic zero over a scheme $S$.
 Suppose that $X$ is normal and that $Z$ admits a dualizing complex $\omega_Z^\bullet$.
-Denote by $K_X$ a canonical divisor on $X$ defined using $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
+Denote by $K_X$ a canonical divisor on $X$ associated to $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.

 Let $\Delta\geq 0$ be a $\mathbf Q$-Weil divisor on $X$ such that $K_X+\Delta$ is $\QQ$-Cartier and such that $(X,\Delta)$ is klt.
 For a $\QQ$-invertible sheaf $D$ on $X$, the \textsl{$\pi$-nef threshold of the pair $(X,\Delta)$ with respect to $D$} is